userapp-io/userapp-angular/README.md

 **From controllers, services, etc.**

-To access the logged in user from your controllers, services, etc., use the `user` service like this:
+To access the logged in user from your controllers, services, etc., use the `current` property on the `user` service like this:

 ```javascript
 var currentUser = user.current;
 ```

-But it is recommended that you use the promise instead, as the user might not have been loaded when your controller loads.
+You can also use a promise to ensure that the user is loaded when accessing it, as the user might not have been loaded when your component loads.
+However, the user will always be loaded when your controller loads (see requirements for ui-router below).

 ```javascript
 user.getCurrent().then(function(currentUser) {